CJepps/Simmer-recipe-sharing/README.md

 ### Strategy

 The main requirements of this project was to create a recipe sharing platform that appeals to a large audience of home cooks.
 To achieve this, the website needs to be simple to use and understand and also has to look visually appealing.
+One major consideration for the project was allowing each user to create, read, update, and delete recipes (CRUD).

 ### User stories